Try this Raspberry Mascarpone Tart with Pistachio Crust recipe from one of my best buddies, Kyra Bussanich of Kyra’s Bake Shop!

 - Preheat the oven to 350 degrees Fahrenheit.
 Spray an 8-inch fluted tart pan with gluten-free pan spray and line with a parchment paper circle.
 I really like the tart pans with removable bottoms, as they are easy to release from the pan.
 Set the pan aside.

-- In a medium bowl, stir together the ground pistachios, millet flour, sugar and melted butter and then press into the bottom of the prepared tart pan.
+- In a medium bowl, stir together the ground pistachios, millet flour, sugar and melted butter.
+Then, press into the bottom of the prepared tart pan.

 - Bake until the crust is firm to the touch and begins to turn golden brown, about 15 minutes.
-Remove from the oven and let cool completely before adding the mascarpone filling.
+Remove from the oven.
+Let cool completely before adding the mascarpone filling.

 For the Mascarpone filling

-- Put the egg whites into the bowl of a stand mixer fitted with a whip attachment and whip to medium-firm peaks while the sugar is cooking.
+- Put the egg whites and cream of tartar into the bowl of a stand mixer fitted with a whip attachment and whip to medium-firm peaks while the sugar is cooking.
 DO NOT OVERWHIP!

-- Cook the sugar to 248˚ Fahrenheit and slowly pour into the whipping eggs on medium speed.
-Once all the sugar is in the pot, turn the egg whites up to high speed and whip until shiny and glossy and the mixing bowl is no longer warm to the touch, about 7 minutes. *(You just made Italian Meringue!
+- Cook the sugar to 248˚ Fahrenheit.
+Then, slowly pour into the whipping eggs on medium speed.
+Once all the sugar is in the pot, turn the egg whites up to high speed.
+Whip until shiny and glossy and the mixing bowl is no longer warm to the touch, about 7 minutes. *(You just made Italian Meringue!
 Strong work!)

 - Stop the mixer, and gently scrape down the sides of the bowl to make sure the mascarpone is incorporated in the egg white mixture.